hzeller/flaschen-taschen/doc/protocols.md

 Flaschen Taschen display relative to the top left corner (provided in the [remote Flaschen Taschen class][cpp-client-api] as a `SetOffset(x, y, z)` method).

+### Offsets, how do they work ?

-The (x,y) offset allows to place an image at an arbitrary position - good for animations or having non-overlapping areas on the screen.
+The **(x,y) offset** allows to place an image at an arbitrary position on the screen - good for animations or having non-overlapping areas on the screen.

-The z offset represents a layer above the background.
+The **z offset** represents a **layer** above the background.
 Zero is the background image, layers above that are overlaying content if there is a color set (black in layers not the background are regarded transparent).
 That way, it is possible to write games simply (consider typical arcade games with slow moving background, a little faster moving middelground and a fast